 CSG’s Women in Science

-2021 marks the 6th annual day for International Day for Girls and Women in Science, a UN initiative to encourage gender equality, equal access to and participation in science, technology, mathematics and engineering for girls and women across the world.
+2022 marks the 7th annual day for International Day for Girls and Women in Science.
+It is a UN initiative to encourage gender equality, equal access to and participation in Science, Technology, Engineering and Mathematics (STEM) for girls and women across the world.

 On a national level, the issue unfortunately persists.
 According to UCAS, women consisted of only 26% of all graduates who earned a degree in one of the core STEM subjects in both 2018 and 2019.
 Furthermore, of all people who have a STEM-job in the UK only 24% identified as women.

 Treatment Director Jen Cartmell, who has a degree in Environmental Chemistry, says,

 “We are proud to have a diverse workforce at CSG, with a number of women in managerial and science roles.
 We are constantly looking for talent that can join the team.
 CSG is an Equal Opportunities company and we take our responsibility to eliminate gender inequality in the workforce very seriously.”

 Sam Hibbert, a technical waste assessor at Cadishead, says her college chemistry teacher inspired her to become a scientist.

 “He was engaging and passionate about science.
 He went beyond the curriculum giving real-world examples of how science is fundamental in day-to-day life.
 I realised that without past scientific discoveries we would not be where we are today.
 I knew I wanted to know more, which is why I decided to study Chemistry at University”.